rantecki/docpad-plugin-tagging/README.md

 <ul>
 <% for doc in @getCollection('documents').findAll({tags: '$in': @document.tag}).toJSON(): %>
     <li><a href="<%= doc.url %>"><%= doc.title %></a></li>
-<% end %>
+<% end %>function to the template-data
 </ul>
 ```

-The plugin also adds a `getTagUrl(tagname)` function to the template-data so you can easily get the URL of the index page for a particular tag.
+The plugin also adds a `@getTagUrl(tagname)` template helper so you can easily get the URL of the index page for a particular tag.
 For example, in your templates you could display a list of the document's tags as links to their index page (this time in *coffeekup* just to keep life interesting):

 ```
 ---